tcortes55/chat-app/README.md

 A chat service consists in a server that allows simultaneous connection from different clients for message exchange.
 Before connecting, the user must choose a unique nickname and then enter a chat room, where they will be able to send and receive messages to other connected users.

+### Solution description

+The solution can be roughly divided in three main parts:

+- ConnectionManager: keeps record of connected users and active sockets and deals with getting, adding and removing these records.

+- WebSocketHandler: handles operations such as sending and receiving messages, and implements handling of connection and disconnection events.

+- WebSocketMiddleware: when a WebSocket request is received, it accepts the connection and redirects the socket to OnConnected method from the handler.
+It validates that a unique username is being used (more on that later) and then awaits for new data as long as the socket is in the Open state.

 ### References

 - Microsoft documentation on WebSockets: [WebSockets support in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/websockets?view=aspnetcore-3.1)